Colorkrew/angular-mentions/projects/angular-mentions/README.md

         {
             items: [ "Red", "Yellow", "Green", ... ],
             triggerChar: '#'
-        }
+        },
-    ]
+    }]
 }
 ```
 This allows different lists and trigger characters to be configured.

-Note that because objects are mutable, changes to the items within the config will not be picked up unless a new mentionConfig object is created.
+Note that becuase objects are mutable, changes to the items within the config will not be picked up unless a new mentionConfig object is created.